Hey SEO Guys! What’s With All The Content?

 A Quick History Lesson

 In the beginning there was Page rank, and Larry saw that it was good.
-Well, that’s a bit of an over simplification but basically:
+Well, that’s a bit of an over

 - Larry Page & Sergy Brin created a system where links showed which sites were most important (Page rank) and founded Google